-In this podcast, Harrison delves into an intriguing topic that holds immense significance, especially for young individuals who believe it profoundly impacts their career trajectory.
-The focus of the podcast centers on law school grades and their pivotal role in shaping one's legal profession.
+In this webinar, Harrison delves into an intriguing topic that holds immense significance, especially for young individuals who believe it profoundly impacts their career trajectory.
+The focus of the webinar centers on law school grades and their pivotal role in shaping one's legal profession.

 Throughout the session, Harrison highlights the criticality of grades during the early stages of a legal career.
 Law firms, especially the prestigious ones, attach substantial weight to grades when making hiring decisions for junior attorneys and law students.
 However, he reassures the audience that as one advance in their career, the significance of grades diminishes, and work experience precedes hiring decisions.

 Harrison sheds light on the contrasting emphasis placed on grades based on the type of law firm and practice area one is interested in.
 Corporations seeking legal representation often prioritize exceptional grades, while firms dealing with individuals may place less emphasis on academic performance.